-What does Authenticity in tantra mean?
+Authenticity in tantra ?
 What does it really mean to say that something is (or isn’t) “authentic tantra?”
 Or “authentic spirituality” more generally?
 Before we can call a path or practice “authentic,” we should look at its source and its goal.
 This isn’t to say that everything old is good and everything new is bad.
 After all, the most venerable ancient lineages were new once upon a time!

-The same wisdom that spoke through Krishna, Buddha and Christ is alive and speaking now, for those who have ears to hear.
-Many great enlightened beings have lived and taught in the last hundred years, adding their voices and offering practices that fit the tendencies of their times.
+The same wisdom that spoke through Krishna, Buddha and Christ is alive and speaking now.
+For those who have ears to hear.
+Many great enlightened beings have lived and taught in the last hundred years.
+Adding their voices and offering practices that fit the tendencies of their times.
 Yoga continues to grow and evolve.

 Though a few rules of thumb for evaluating a modern path might be:

 - Does it align with traditional teachings?
 (Not necessarily in external form but in the spirit and core message)

 - Does it go beyond itself, pointing towards non-conceptuality, or only going into more stories and beliefs?

 - Does it create in you a deeper resonance or echo of sacredness?

 At the same time, more important than the source of the teachings is that they aim at the highest truth.
 This sometimes is not so obvious.
 Even in tantric yoga, a science of liberation refined over centuries, so many secondary benefits and side adventures are possible that it’s easy to mistake them for the goal.
 But if you have the fire of aspiration burning inside, and you allow yourself to listen to it, then you will be able to feel intuitively when you have found something real.